nbyouri/blog/_includes/about.md

 We want to show people that OS X is a perfectly viable option for developers, sysadmins, hackers, or just those who like to tinker.

+For this we have decided to use `The NetBSD Foundation`'s superb ports framework, pkgsrc.
+It works on many different operating systems and architectures, including Mac OS X Tiger (PowerPC, Intel x86) to Yosemite (Intel x86, x86_64).

 Installation
 ------------